 Occasionally, we might cancel an IVF cycle because of overstimulation.
-In these cases, which are rare in our experience, the ovaries are making too many follicles and too much estrogen and other hormones and growth factors.
+In these cases the ovaries are making too many follicles and too much estrogen and other hormones and growth factors.
 Canceling for overstimultion is very rare in our program now due to careful utilization of a Lupron trigger for very high responding women.

 There can be some potentially serious health risks for the woman from severe ovarian hyperstimulation syndrome if the HCG injection is given and the cycle completed when the ovarian response to stimulation is very high.

 If the ovarian stimulation dosing process is handled very carefully by the physician, cycle cancellation for over-response should be rare, particularly since we can use the Lupron trigger.

-If the cycle is cancelled before the egg retrieval, the cost for the cycle is $700 (cycle management fee) plus $75 per blood assay performed and $250 per ultrasound performed.
+If the cycle is canceled before the egg retrieval, the cost for the cycle is $700 (cycle management fee) plus $75 per blood assay performed and $250 per ultrasound performed.